fbpx

 Our stock answer is typically, “It depends on how much work you put in.”
 And this remains true, but we’d like to share some data with you to support that statement.

-Our “Do It With You” option is a premium service that ensures you will find a deal.
+Our Accelerator+ option is a premium service that ensures you will find a deal.
 It requires less oversight on your part because the Acquira team sources and vets the business before presenting it to the Investment Committee on your behalf.
 You're only notified when an LOI that meets your Investment Thesis is ready.

-Whichever route you take, we track our AEs' success through a series of milestones.
+Whichever program you choose, we track our AEs' success through a series of milestones.
 These are:

 • Investment Committee-to-LOI (Letter Of Intent)